Poryaei/NotCoin-Clicker/README.md

    ```

 3. Set up your Telegram API credentials And ADMIN Telegram chat id
-   - Create a new account and get the API key and hash (https://my.telegram.org)
+   - Create a new account and get the api_id and api_hash (https://my.telegram.org)
-   - Change lines (15 and 16)
    - Get admin chat id from (https://t.me/chatIDrobot)
-   - Change line (24)
+   - Edit config.json file

 4. Run the clicker bot
    ```